praveek/launch.en/help/launch-reference/publishing/environments.md

 For web properties, Launch also uses the settings from the assigned Environment to determine the following:

-1. Destination - This is the location where you want your build to be deployed.
+* **Destination:** This is the location where you want your build to be deployed.
 It is controlled by selecting a host for the environment to use.
-1. Archive Format - You can get a deployable set of files or have it zipped up in an archive format.
+* **Archive Format:** You can get a deployable set of files or have it zipped up in an archive format.
 This is controlled by the archive settings.
-1. Embed Code - This is the code you'll use to deploy your build at run-time and will be different based on property type.
+* **Embed Code:** This is the code you'll use to deploy your build at run-time and will be different based on property type.

 ### Destination